6/27/2011

 Then i used hot glue to fill the hole.

 I wrote their addresses on them then went to the post office.
 At that point, while waiting in line i realized how dumb this was, but the lady there said ya it's no problem.
+At the post office they weighed about a pound and a half.
+Postage was $5.

 Katie and Adam said the coconuts arrived so i guess the stamps stayed on.
 I'm not sure what happened to the one i sent John, it's M.I.A.